baxpr/petreg/README.md

 ## Outputs

-All output images have been resampled to the voxel size and geometry of the MR.
+All output images have been resampled to the field of view, voxel size, and geometry of the MR.

     CT_REG                   CT registered to MR
     CT_REG_MAT               Transform from CT to MR (FSL format)